|

 The photographs in this gallery were

-made using pinhole cameras.
-For some I used the Zero 2000
+made using pinhole cameras: the Zero 2000

-curved film planes in the handmade cameras created interesting
+curved film planes in the handmade cameras created ultra-wide angles of view.
+The photographs

 and scanned black and white 6x9cm negatives.